 Lawyers in all of Kirkland's offices have tried cases, successfully to verdict or judgment, in virtually every business segment and substantive area including securities and shareholder matters, accountant liability, antitrust and competition matters, environmental matters, appellate class action, ERISA/benefits, insurance coverage, and international arbitration and ADR.

 Finally, Kirkland's experience reflects both geographic and subject-matter depth.
 Kirkland currently represents numerous multinational entities in administrative, regulatory and criminal proceedings before the European Union and other international governing agencies.
-For instance, Kirkland has the largest Asian-based enforcement defense practice of any U.S. law firm, composed of a team of multilingual attorneys who are led by the only Mandarin-speaking former federal prosecutor resident in China.
+For instance, Kirkland has the largest Asian-based enforcement defense practice of any U.S. law firm, composed of a team of multilingual attorneys who are led by Tiana Zhang, who is resident in the firm’s Shanghai office.
 Kirkland also has one of the most senior former English enforcement prosecutors, resident in Kirkland's London office, who helps lead the Firm's international teams.